raggleton/4tau_work/README.md

 ```
 This outputs a HEPMC file.

-**QCD[b/c]**:
+**QCD[b/c/q-g scatter]**:
-- Make it all in Pythia
+- Make it all in Pythia using one executable
-(following uses QCDb, also QCDc available)
 ```
-make mainQCDb
+make mainQCD
-./mainQCDb.exe # to show usage
+./mainQCD.exe # to show usage
-./mainQCDb.exe <output HEPMC filename>
 ```
 Once you have a HEPMC file, you now run it through Delphes to produce a ROOT file:
 - Run `./DelphesHepMC` for relevant options.
-- Use `Scripts/submitDelphesLots.sh` or `Scripts/submitDelphesSingle.sh` for use on PBS batch system.
+- Use `Scripts/submitDelphesLots.sh` or `Scripts/submitDelphesSingle.sh` for use on PBS batch system, or `Scripts/runDelphesLots.sh` for lots of local jobs.

 ## Delphes Analysis Programs:
-- `basicScript`: template script for making a new program (see below)
+- `basicScript`: template script for making a new program (see below) **OUT OF DATE**
 - `mainAnalysis`: does lots of plots, like pT, track eta Vs phi, soft track distributions.
-Used for QCDb rejection studies
+Used for QCDb rejection studies **OUT OF DATE**
-- `massPlots`: makes plots of invariant masses of mu+tk, and calcualtes & plots correlation coefficients for backgrounds
+- `massPlots`: makes plots of invariant masses of mu+tk, and calculates & plots correlation coefficients for backgrounds
 - `IP`: plots impact parameters of things.
-Not really kept up to date.
+Not really kept up to date. **OUT OF DATE**

-## Making a new Delphes analysis program:
+## Making a new Delphes analysis program: **OUT OF DATE**
 - Look at `Scripts/createNewScript.sh` - you'll need to edit the relevant paths
 - Run `createNewScript.sh <myscriptName>`.
 Make sure it puts the new scripts in your `Delphes/examples` folder
 - Go to your Delphes directory, run `./configure` to pick up new script